 Existing case law is based on European Union (EU) case law relating to objective justification as a defence to indirect discrimination, largely in the field of work.
 However, in the field of disability discrimination:

-- the objective justification defence is most likely to arise on a claim for ‘discrimination arising from disability’ (EqA s.15), which is not expressly in the relevant European directive (the EU Framework Employment Directive); and
+- the objective justification defence is most likely to arise on a claim for ‘discrimination arising from disability’ (EqA s.15), which was not expressly in that directive.

 Guidance in Employment and Services Codes